-Over the past three Olympic cycles the Charles River has been home to a handful of senior level athletes who have gone on to Olympic competition.
-The Boston Rowing Federation was recently founded on the premise that the presence and success of these athletes in Boston has been benefiical not just for their own personal development, but also for USA Rowing the thousands of recreational and more serious athletes in Boston who have seen these Olympians as role models.
+In the past, the Charles River has been home to a handful of senior level athletes who have gone on to Olympic competition.
+The Boston Rowing Federation was founded in 2014 on the premise that the presence and success of these athletes in Boston has been benefiical not just for their own personal development, but also for USA Rowing the thousands of recreational and more serious athletes in Boston who have seen these Olympians as role models.
 With great water available most of the time, many boathouses and high level coaches, as well as a vibrant economy, Boston should be a natural training home for an aspiring small boat athlete.

 However, it is hard for any young adult to make a home in Boston for a period of years without a